Pets and mites

-Dogs, cats, rabbits, guinea pigs, reptiles and birds are all affected by different types of mites.
+Dogs, cats, rabbits, guinea pigs and birds are all affected by different types of mites.
 Every animal has its “own” mite – but each can infest any pet.
 Some mites are found on the skin and others live deep in the ear canal.

 How can you prevent mite infestations?